firebelly/aei-frontend/pages/impact-post.md

 heroImageUrl: /uploads/impact-hero.jpg

-projectTeaser: First of its kind energy system.
+headline: First of its kind energy system.
 70% more efficient and cutting carbon by well over half.
-projectDescription: <p>As prime consultant and lead engineer, Affiliated Engineers analyzed energy production options, evaluated capital and operating costs, and assessed financial and energy risk through 2050, then designed and directed implementation of central components projected to be greatly more efficient and significantly less harmful than Stanford’s previous system.</p>
+intro: <p>As prime consultant and lead engineer, Affiliated Engineers analyzed energy production options, evaluated capital and operating costs, and assessed financial and energy risk through 2050, then designed and directed implementation of central components projected to be greatly more efficient and significantly less harmful than Stanford’s previous system.</p>

 meta:
   - title: Services